andrea-chizzola/ingswAM2021-Corigliano-Colombo-Chizzola/README.md

 The goal of the project is the implementation of the board game 'Masters of Renaissance'.
-The game has been implemented according to the Model View Controller and allows to play using a CLI or a GUI.
-The project is based on a distributed system, which can manage multiple and multiple clients.
+The game has been implemented according to the Model View Controller pattern and allows to play using a CLI or a GUI.
+The project is based on a distributed system, which can manage multiple matches and multiple clients.
 Each player decide what kind of interface to use (CLI or GUI) at the beginning of the game.
 The network relies on the use of sockets.